On the problems of being a christian evangelist from the US in an Islamic country:

 From Richard Bernstein's review of of Amos Elon's new book on the history of the Jews in Germany:

-Again and again over the past 50 years democracy is described as being needed, as being necessary for Germany as castration is seen by some as necessary for a sex offender.
+Again and again over the past 50 years democracy is described as necessary for Germany as castration is seen by some as necessary for a sex offender.
 But the underlying assumption, the banality of democracy, is never opposed.
-Germany is an autistic country, emotionally numbed by the past and actively engaged in the production of production, of order, engineering and design, but unable to create a new emotional order out of the physical world.
-Gerhard Richter, the country's most famous living artist put it well when he described why he believes in nothing: believing in something is too dangerous.
-It leads to extremism (for Germans).
+Germany is an autistic country, emotionally numbed by the past and actively engaged in the production of production, of order, engineering and design, unable to create a new emotional order out of the physical world.
+Gerhard Richter, the country's most famous living artist put it well when he described why he believes in nothing: for Germans belief is dangerous.

 But one can still wonder, why not 'believe' in democracy?